miklevin/Pipulate.com/software.md

     >> 123

-#### You Need to Grok Namespaces
+#### You Gotta Grok Namespaces

 It's essential to understand namespaces.
-Python's creator, Guido van Rossum, put certain conventions into Python which are the gifts that keep giving.
+Python's creator Guido van Rossum made certain language design choices which have become the gifts that keep giving.
+Other languages have done similar things, but few do it quite so well as Python, meaning users can just chug along doing work without thinking about it much.
+It all easily ***internalizes***.

 Namespaces give you benefits of ***Object Oriented*** design without knowing or having to think about it.
-In other words, Guido is keeping you, and the rest of the world, organized by forcing every file to be its own ***namespace*** by convention.
+In other words, Guido is keeping you and the rest of the world organized by forcing every file to be its own ***namespace*** by convention.
+Common wisdom says you can avoid **OO** design in Python if you want to, but you really can't.
+You'll just get the benefits without thinking about it.

+> That ain't OO that's the way you do it
+> Namespace for nothin' and imports for free

 Files, which are also namespaces, can either run as stand-alone programs, so you could run foo.py directly.
 Or foo.py can be imported by other files as